welhefna/donation-data-processing/README.md

-This program designed to be dynamic where programmer can configure and change the processing depend on data format and specifications, the program make use itreator and strategy behavioral patterns to identify common communication patterns between objects and realize these patterns.
+This program designed to be dynamic where programmer can configure and change the processing depend on data format and specifications, the program make use itreator and strategy behavioral patterns to identify common communication patterns between objects.

 ## Repo directory structure